News & Trending Jobs & Career News

 Kurhan/Adobe anxious man

-Fear of the unknown is one of humankind’s most common emotions.
-In the case of giving up a career for the unknown, it is a justifiable worry, especially if you've been in your current field for a long time.
+Fear of the unknown is one of humankind's most common emotions.
+Giving up a career for the unknown is a justifiable worry, especially if you've been in your current field for a long time.

 It's normal to have reservations about your ability to succeed or to worry about how the change will impact your finances and lifestyle.
 You might also be concerned about what others will think.